EnMasseProject/enmasse/HACKING.md

 #### Run single system test

-    make SYSTEMTEST_ARGS=SmokeTest systemtests
+    make SYSTEMTEST_ARGS="io.enmasse.systemtest.standard.QueueTest#testCreateDeleteQueue" systemtests

 ## Reference

-This is a reference of the different make targets and options that can be set.
+This is a reference of the different make targets and options that can be set when building an individual module:

 #### Make targets